Levorphanol: Chemistry

 Chemically, levorphanol belongs to the morphinan class and is (−)-3-hydroxy-N-methyl-morphinan.
 It is the "left-handed" (levorotatory) stereoisomer of racemorphan, the racemic mixture of the two stereoisomers with differing pharmacology.
 The "right-handed" (dextrorotatory) enantiomer of racemorphan is dextrorphan (DXO), an antitussive, potent dissociative hallucinogen (NMDA receptor antagonist), and weakly active opioid.
 DXO is an active metabolite of the pharmaceutical drug dextromethorphan (DXM), which, analogously to DXO, is an enantiomer of the racemic mixture racemethorphan along with levomethorphan, the latter of which has similar properties to those of levorphanol.

 Society and culture

 Name

 Levorphanol is the INN, BAN, and DCF.
 As the medically used tartrate salt, the drug is also known as levorphanol tartrate (USAN, BANM).
 The former developmental code name of levorphanol at Roche was Ro 1-5431.

 Availability

-As the tartrate salt, levorphanol is marketed by Sentynl Therapeutics and Virtus Pharmaceuticals in the U.S., and Canada under the brand name Levo-Dromoran.
+As the tartrate salt, levorphanol is marketed by Hikma Pharmaceuticals USA Inc. and Virtus Pharmaceuticals in the U.S., and Canada under the brand name Levo-Dromoran.

 Legality

 Levorphanol is listed under the Single Convention On Narcotic Drugs 1961 and is regulated like morphine in most countries.
-In the U.S., it is a Schedule II Narcotic controlled substance with a DEA ACSCN of 9220 and 2013 annual aggregate manufacturing quota of 4.5 kilos.
+In the U.S., it is a Schedule II Narcotic controlled substance with a DEA ACSCN of 9220 and 2013 annual aggregate manufacturing quota of 4.5 kilograms.
 The salts in use are the tartrate (free base conversion ratio 0.58) and hydrobromide (0.76).